I-had-a-bad-idea/IPL/SYNTAX.md

 This document is a concise, example-driven reference for the IPL syntax used by the interpreter in this repository.
 It summarizes the lexical rules, statement and expression forms, function and class syntax, modules/imports, built-ins, and commonly-seen idioms from the `examples/` directory.

-If anything below looks different from what you expect, tell me which feature to verify and I will run the interpreter against small test snippets.
+If anything below looks different from what you expect, tell me.

 ## Quick overview